Commutative classifying space for simplicial groups: Abstract

 \section{Abstract}

-In this paper we introduce a simplicial analogue of principal bundles with commutativity structure and their classifying spaces defined for topological groups.
-Our construction \revC{$\Wbar(\tau,K)$} is a variation of the $\Wbar$-construction for simplicial groups. \revC{ We show that the geometric realization of our $\Wbar(\tau,K)$ is homotopy equivalent to the topological classifying space $B(\tau,|K|)$ and we study what objects does the simplicial set $\Wbar(\tau,K)$ classify. }
+In this paper, we introduce a simplicial analog of classifying spaces for commutativity which classify principal bundles with commutativity structure on their transition functions.
+Our construction $\Wbar(\tau,K)$, which takes as input a simplicial group $K$ and a cosimplicial group $\tau$ that encodes the additional structure such as commutativity, is a variation of the $\Wbar$-construction for simplicial groups.
+Our main result shows that the geometric realization of our $\Wbar(\tau,K)$ is homotopy equivalent to the topological classifying space $B(\tau,|K|)$.